 Ling is the Project Manager for the Gist projects within BREAST.
 Her expertise in finance, strategic planning and management enables the NBCF and NHMRC-funded projects to achieve the team’s objectives and reach project milestones.

-Dennis is an HDR student and the Administration Officer at BREAST.
-He provides administration support for the team.
+Dennis is an HDR student and uses BREAST data for his current project.
 His thesis and research interests include eye tracking and the use of computer aided-diagnostics for breast density differentiation.